verbb/social-feeds/docs/providers/youtube.md

 # YouTube
-Follow these steps to configure YouTube for Social Feed.
+Follow these steps to configure YouTube for Social Feeds.

 ## Connecting to YouTube